department-of-veterans-affairs/va.gov-team/platform/cms/public-content-api/json-api.md

 ## OpenAPI Spec

-Lighthosue requires V3 of the OpenAPI spec.
-The drupal modules currently only supports V2.
+Lighthouse requires V3 of the OpenAPI spec.
+The drupal modules currently only support V2.
 To help generate V3, the [swagger2openapi](https://www.npmjs.com/package/swagger2openapi] npm package is used.
 The script at `./scripts/generate-open-spec.sh` can be used to generate the V3 spec.